nhak03/115proj/README.md

 Winter 2024 CSE115a Project SlimeLine

 Members:
-Bora Dursun
+Bora Dursun,
-Mohan Duvvuri
+Mohan Duvvuri,
-Nicolas Hak
+Nicolas Hak,
-Ronith Kalidindi
+Ronith Kalidindi,
 Jack Kelly

 NOTE: if you did a git pull to get all the files, then just do